Mutual Divorce in Delhi

 In India, divorce can be granted under various grounds as specified by different personal laws applicable to different religions.
 Here are the common grounds for divorce across different laws: Adultery: Cruelty: Desertion: Conversion: Mental Disorder:

-7- What is fee for mutual consent divorce?
+7- What is the fee for mutual consent divorce?